 A guide to some of the systems you can use to help with referencing

-EndNote online (also known as EndNote Web) - a web-based product which provides basic reference management and use functionality.
+EndNote online - a web-based product for storing references and using them in Word.
 An enhanced version is available to University members by registering via the Web of Science.
 Recommended for undergraduates and masters students.

-Desktop EndNote - a software programme which can be used via the AppsAnywhere service on the campus PCs or downloaded free from the IT Self-Service Portal.
+Desktop EndNote - a software programme which can be used via the AppsAnywhere service on the campus PCs or downloaded free from the DTS Self-Service Portal.
 Recommended for PhD students and researchers.

 Word plugins - conflict between EndNote and Mendeley

 The EndNote and Mendeley plugins in Word don't play nicely together, so you might experience problems if you have both installed.
 The most common error message seen is 'Cannot edit range' when trying to insert a citation from EndNote into a Word document.